thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 versa.
 Overall, for all- and cloudy-sky conditions (Figures  and ) we observe periods with anomalies diverging from the climatological values, each lasting for several years.
-These fluctuations are probably within the natural variability and no distinct changes are identified.
+These fluctuations are probably within the natural variability, and no distinct changes are identified.
 The pattern in both datasets is similar, suggesting prevalence in cloudy skies over Thessaloniki.
 For clear skies (Figure ) the distinct change in 2004 is now clearer.
 The most likely reason for this change is the monotonic reduction of aerosols in Thessaloniki.
 In that year, there was a change in the rate of decrease in aerosol optical depth, as illustrated in Figure 7 of Siomos et al. (2020).
-This abrupt change in CUSUMs lasted until about 2010 when the anomalies become again variable.
+This abrupt change in CUSUMs lasted until about 2010, when the anomalies become again variable.

 ## 3.2 Effects of the Solar Zenith Angle on SDR